sdiehl/wiwinwlh/tutorial.md

 ``-ddump-asm``         The final assembly generated.
 ``-ddump-llvm``        The final LLVM IR generated.

 Core
 ----

+Core is the explicitly typed System-F family syntax through that all Haskell constructs can be expressed in.

-To inspect the core from GHCi we can invoke it using the following flags and the alias:
+To inspect the core from GHCi we can invoke it using the following flags and the
+alias:

 ```bash
 alias ghci-core="ghci -ddump-simpl -dsuppress-idinfo \